CloudKarafka/java-kafka-example/README.md

-# Use CloudAMQP in Java from Heroku
+# Use CloudKarafka in Java from Heroku

-This project illustrates how to use the [Java client AMQP library]() to access [CloudAMQP](http://www.cloudamqp.com) from [Heroku](http://www.heroku.com).

-It consists of one [worker](https://github.com/cloudamqp/java-amqp-example/blob/master/src/main/java/WorkerProcess.java) which listens to a queue and prints the messages to the console (and thus to the Heroku log), and a ["oneoff" process](https://github.com/cloudamqp/java-amqp-example/blob/master/src/main/java/WorkerProcess.java) which enqeues messages to that queue.

-For more information on AMQP and how to use it from Java, see [RabbitMQ's tutorial](http://www.rabbitmq.com/getstarted.html).
+Example code for connecting to a Apache Kafka cluster and authenticate with SSL_SASL and SCRAM.

+## Running locally

-## Usage
+## Deploy to Heroku

 Click this button to deploy the sample code to a new app on Heroku for free: